Trahiega/the-dukes-game1/docs/Session Notes/Session-3.md

 	- hunting

 Day 10 of travel, we arrive in [[Copperhead]] in the late afternoon
-- We need to find Quick Ret
+- We need to find Quick Rhett
 - [[The-Keepers|Keeper's]] Tower outside the village
 - Ozmir pulls out his bagpipes to the guards
 	- [[Vezoca-Dynasty]] are a source of spices